-People who struggle with pain and symptoms brought on by advanced illness, but who are not ready or don’t qualify for hospice care, often benefit from palliative care.
-At Care Dimensions, our palliative care specialists bring comfort and relief at any time during a person’s advanced illness—from diagnosis through treatment.
+People who struggle with pain and symptoms brought on by serious illness, but who are not ready or don’t qualify for hospice care, often benefit from palliative care.
+At Care Dimensions, our palliative care specialists work with the patient’s existing doctors to provide an extra layer of support that improves quality of life at any stage of a serious illness—from diagnosis through treatment.

-We work closely with patients and caregivers to clarify goals and to teach them what to expect as illness progresses.
+We work closely with patients and caregivers to clarify goals and help them understand what to expect as illness progresses.
 Our focus is to improve everyday life, restoring independence, comfort and joy.

 Our palliative care specialists offer a continuum of care, including the following: